Top of Page

 Who We Are

 The first step in the process was to partner with a nationally recognized diversity consultant to measure the level of active diversity engagement among NSU community members.
-All students, faculty and staff were invited to complete the Diversity Engagement Survey (DES)—a validated, peer-reviewed instrument that has been used to benchmark diversity engagement for 100s of universities, academic medical centers, and businesses.
-The results of the survey placed NSU in the top third of those institutions who have administered the survey.
-This positive showing reflects the inclusive atmosphere of diversity that has been created over the years at NSU, and the strong and meaningful diversity work being undertaken by students, faculty, and staff primarily at the grassroots level.
+Next, all students, faculty, and staff were invited to complete the Diversity Engagement Survey (DES), a validated, peer-reviewed instrument to benchmark diversity engagement for 100s of universities, academic medical centers, and businesses.
+The survey results placed NSU in the top third of those institutions that have administered the survey.
+This positive showing reflects the inclusive atmosphere of diversity created over the years at NSU and the strong and meaningful diversity work undertaken by students, faculty, and staff, primarily at the grassroots level.

-The second step in this process was to establish the BEDI University Advisory Council, comprised of more than 40 members appointed by NSU Deans and Vice Presidents as representatives for their respective college and administrative unit.
+The second step in this process was establishing the BEDI University Advisory Council, comprised of more than 40 members appointed by NSU Deans and Vice Presidents as representatives for their respective college and administrative unit.

 In 2020, following the murder of George Floyd, the ID Council held a series of open forums for the NSU community to share their pain, anger, and hopes for a response from the university.
 President Hanbury responded to this request by forming a Steering Committee charged with providing him with recommendations for expanding NSU’s long-standing commitment to diversity.
 The Steering Committee recommended bringing in the expertise of DL Plummer and Associates, “a team of seasoned professionals who support organizations and communities to leverage differences in order to drive their missions and achieve their business objectives” (Team — DL Plummer).
 A series of steps taken under the guidance and support of this team led to the following: